tonghuikang/blog/_posts/unpublished-ai-2025.md

 The difference between a good engineer and a great engineer is how they communicate.
 Communication is not just words.
 It involves awareness, reflecting, and preparations.

 When I do Google search, I still don't read their AI generated summaries.
 I will ask AI directly for this.
 I want to read the ground truth, the texts from the horses mouth along with the stamp of approval by the masses.

+Whether it is easy to grade does not depend on how difficult the task is.
+Similar to the competitive programming problems etc.

+Benchmarks do not capture everything.
+There are some human activities that are hard to quantify.
+Passing the benchmark does not mean that it is good.
+There are tasks where making them easy to grade renders the grading meaningless.

+Treating a benchmark as ground truth does not necessarily make the underlying human task easy to grade.
+Let's say you want to grade an AI-generated Supreme Court judgment by passing it into an LLM that produces a score between 0 and 1 and treat that as ground truth.
+The AI system that produces the highest scoring Supreme Court judgment may still be very bad.

+The AI may be using the wrong methods to arrive at the correct output.
+Maybe you can train an LLM to guess the answer or skip certain steps in the calculation.
+They get the reward, their answer is correct, but their process is not correct.
+This is especially applicable for MCQ questions.

+Scoring well at MMLU does not necessarily mean that it is more pleasant to talk to the AI.